IEEE Software - The Pragmatic Designer: Code is Your Partner in Thought

 To be published in IEEE Software in 2020.

-ABSTRACT: To understand technical debt, it’s necessary to see a program as having characteristics of both a machine and of thought.
+ABSTRACT: To understand technical debt, it’s necessary to see a program as having characteristics of both a machine and of pure thought.
 Technical debt arises when a program works fine as a machine but expresses my thoughts poorly.
 Debt in a program mentally impairs the programmers working on it.
-I can remove that impairment by refactoring or rewriting my program, so that it again expresses my thoughts.
+I can remove that impairment by refactoring or rewriting my program so that it again expresses my thoughts.
 Source code carries our thoughts with a directness and immediacy that is not possible with steel or concrete.
-That sets up a cognitive link between programmers and their code, offloads mental burdens onto the code, and lets us produce far larger and more complicated programs than we could otherwise.
+It enables a cognitive coupling between programmers and their code, a kind of extended cognition, offloading mental burdens into the code and allowing us to produce far more complicated programs.

 IEEE Software - The Pragmatic Designer: Ur-Technical Debt